 Cooking wholesome meals is my most cherished tool to feel good by supporting my mental and physical health – and it can be yours as well!

 Hi!
-I’m Alma, a Seattle, WA local and writer, food photographer, and public health enthusiast here on A Little Dough.
+I’m Alma, a Seattle, WA local and writer, food photographer, and health enthusiast here on A Little Dough.
 I received my Bachelor of Science in Public Health at the University of Washington and became a Registered Nurse through Seattle University to expand my scope within health care.
 I felt the urge to create this space to provide guidance on how we can support a healthy mind and body with ease – Simply by getting back into the kitchen and cooking our food!

 Cooking food that uses simple, real food that is free from unnecessary chemical additives goes well beyond our physical health – It also plays a huge role in our mental health!
 The act of cooking our meals in itself can be very therapeutic, especially in our hectic lives where life’s stressors and hardships can feel overwhelming.
 Cooking lets us slow down to enjoy the present, which is what life should be all about.